FreedomBen/breakout71/Readme.md

 # graphics

-- lights shadows with background gradient light map ?
+- webgl rendering:  background gradient light map, shinier coins
-- webgl rendering
-- shinier coins by applying glow to them
 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
-- the white outline on bricks associated with picky eater kinda works but i feel it's more distracting than anything. maybe try something different ? put a cross on matching coloured bricks, or the contrary, grey out other bricks.

-# New perks ideas
+# Easy perks ideas

-- [colin] Side-kick - briser un bloc par le côté génère plus de coins que par le dessus ou le dessous.
-- [colin] Corner shot - the puck can go beyond the screen limits so as to make corner shots easier.
-- [colin] Mental charge - the puck is divided into two smaller pucks, then 3 smaller ones at lvl 2
-- [colin] Batteries - lvl1: recharge les pouvoirs du puck quand la balle touche le haut de l'écran (1 fois par lancer, se recharge en touchant le puck).
-- lvl2: également après voir détruit 6 blocs. lvl3: également quand elle touche les bords de l'écran
-- [colin] Combos extrêmes: lvl2 pour tous les combos, qui fait que le combo rapporte doubl ou triple, mais si sur un niveau la condition n'est pas respectée alors le perk ne donne plus de combo bonus pour ce niveau.
-- [colin] Mytosis - les blocs bombe n'explosent pas mais relâchent une nouvelle balle à la place
-- [colin] Juggle - au début du niveau, chaque balle est lancée l'une après au lieu de toutes à la fois
 - [colin] Capital - les vies non perdues à la fin du niveau rapportent un bonus de points
-- bricks are invisible, but ..
-- second puck (symmetric to the first one)
-- offer next level choice after upgrade pick
-- ban 3 random perks from pool, doesn't tell you which ones, gain 2 upgrades
+- ban 3 random perks from pool, gain 2 upgrades
-- 3 random perks immediately, or maybe "all level get twice as many upgrades, but they are applied randomly, and you aren't told which ones you have."
-- wrap left / right
-- pause and cheat again
-- wrap top / bottom : coins fall back from top of screen, ball flies to the top and comes back from the screen bottom ?
 - faster coins, double value
-- wind (puck positions adds force to coins and balls)
 - balls repulse coins
-- n% of coins missed respawn at the top
+- n% of coins missed respawn at the ball
-- coins repulse coins (could get really laggy)
-- balls repulse coins
-- twice as many coins after a wall bounce, twice as little otherwise ?
+- +1 combo per brick broken after a wall bounce, reset otherwise
-- missile goes when you catch coin
-- missile goes when you break a brick
-- puck bounce +1 combo, hit nothing resets
-- multiple hits on the same brick (show remaining resistance as number)
+- combo climbs by 1 every 2 second, unless no coin was caught, then it resets
+- [colin] golden corners - catch coins at the sides of the puck to double their value
+- [colin] varied diet - your combo grows by 2 when your ball changes color, but decreses by one when a brick is broken ?
+- [colin] trickle up - inverse of reach more or less

+# Medium difficulty perks ideas
+- offer next level choice after upgrade pick
+- [colin] mirror puck - a mirrored puck at the top of the screen follows as you move the bottom puck. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow puck so as to not draw too much attention from the main bottom puck.
+- [colin] Combos extrêmes: lvl2 pour tous les combos, qui fait que le combo rapporte double ou triple, mais si sur un niveau la condition n'est pas respectée alors le perk ne donne plus de combo bonus pour ce niveau.
+- [colin] Mytosis - les blocs bombe n'explosent pas mais relâchent une nouvelle balle à la place (clashes with "shocks" and "sapper")
+- [colin] Juggle - au début du niveau, chaque balle est lancée l'une après au lieu de toutes à la fois (needs some work)
+- SUPER HOT
 - bricks attract ball
-- replay last level (remove score, restores lives if any, and rebuild )
-- accelerometer controls coins and balls
 - bricks attract coins
-- breaking bricks stains neighbours
-- extra kick after bouncing on puck
-- transparents coins
-- coins of different colors repulse
-- bricks follow game of life pattern with one update every second
-- 2x coins when ball goes downward / upward, half that amount otherwise ?
-- new ball spawns when reaching combo X
-- missing with combo triggers explosive lightning strike
+- wrap left / right
 - correction : pick one past upgrade to remove and replace by something else
-- puck bounce predictions rendered with particles or lines (requires big refactor)
+- +1 combo when ball goes downward, reset if upward
+- 2x speed after bouncing on puck
-- the more balls are close to a brick, the more coins she spawns when breaking
+- the more balls are close to a brick, the more combo is gained when breaking it.
+If only one ball, loose one point or reset
-- combo resets when puck moves
-- [colin] mirror puck - a mirrored puck at the top of the screen follows as you move the bottom puck. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow puck so as to not draw too much attention from the main bottom puck.
+- ball avoids brick of wrong color

+# Hard perk ideas
+- accelerometer controls coins and balls
-- [colin] side pucks - same as above but with two side pucks.
+ - [colin] side pucks - same as above but with two side pucks : hard to know where to put them
-- [colin] ball coins - coins share the same physics as coins and bounce on walls and bricks
-- [colin] bigger ball - self-explanatory
-- [colin] smaller ball - yes.
-- [colin] sturdy ball - does more damage to bricks, to conter sturdy bricks
-- [colin] plot - plot the ball's trajectory as you position your puck
-- [colin] golden corners - catch coins at the sides of the puck to double their value
-- [colin] varied diet - your combo grows if you keep hitting different coloured bricks each time
-- [colin] earthquake - when the puck hits any side of the screen with velocity, the screen shakes and a brick explodes/falls from the level. alternatively, any brick you catch with the puck gives you the coins at the current combo rate. each level lowers the amount of hits before a brick falls
-- [colin] statue - stand still to make the combo grow. move for too long and thi combo will quickly drop
-- [colin] piggy bank - bricks absorb coins that fall onto it, and release them back as they are broken, with added value
-- [colin] trickle up - if you first hit is the lowest brick of a column, all bricks above get +1 coin inside
-- [colin] wormhole - the puck sometimes don't bounce the ball back up but teleports it to the top of the screen as if it fell through from bottom to top. higher levels reduce the times it takes to reload that effect

 - [colin] hitman - hit the marked brick for +5 combo. each level increases the combo you get for it.
 - [colin] sweet spot - place your puck directly below a moving spot at the top of the level to increase your combo
 - ball attracted by bricks of the color of the ball
-- ball avoids brick of wrong color
-- coins avoid ball of different color
-- colored coins only (coins should be of the color of the ball to count )

 - level flips horizontally every time a ball bounces on puck
 - coins that hit the puck disappear, missed ones are scored
 - [colin] close quarters - balle attirée par tous les blocs/par un bloc aléatoire, actif à portée de bloc (+1bloc au lvlup)/proportionnel à une force (+puissance au lvlup)…